ViktorSmkv00/Spring-Boot-Blog-Management/README.md

    - **Delete Post by ID**: Send a `DELETE` request to `http://localhost:8080/api/posts/{postId}`.
    - **Search Posts by Content**: Send a `GET` request to `http://localhost:8080/api/posts/content{content}`.

+## Instructions for Use

+1. Clone the repository to your local machine.
+2. Ensure you have Java installed.
+3. Compile and run the application.
+4. Follow the on-screen prompts to interact with the application and manage animal data.

 ### Acknowledgments